Rachel Cuschieri

-Rachel Cuschieri (born 26 April 1992) is a Maltese professional footballer who plays as a midfielder for Italian Serie A club UC Sampdoria and the Malta women's national team.
+Rachel Cuschieri (born 26 April 1992) is a Maltese professional footballer who plays as a midfielder for Italian Serie B club Genoa CFC and the Malta women's national team.
 She first played in the Champions League in 2010.

 Early life

 Rachel began playing football at the age of five with San Gwann Football Nursery.
-She trained up to the age of 13 with the boys' team being the only girl within such age group.
+She trained up to the age of 13 with the boys' team being the only girl in that age group.
 San Gwann Football Nursery does not have a ladies football team and her development could not progress any further due to restrictions in place within the Maltese footballing authorities that, although she was still a minor she could not play competitive games.
-Birkirkara became aware of her potential and signed her.
+Birkirkara F.C.'s women's team became aware of her potential and signed her.

 Playing career

 Club

-Within a few months of joining B'kara Football Club, Rachel was playing with the Birkirkara first team at the age of 13.
+Within a few months of joining the club, Rachel was playing with the Birkirkara first team at the age of 13.

 During the summer of 2014, she became the first Maltese female professional footballer to play outside Malta, when she signed for Cypriot side Apollon Limassol.

 International

 Cuschieri was selected for the Malta women's national football team and made her debut against Switzerland at the age of 14, which at the time was a record.

 During the 2013 European Championship qualifying's preliminary stage, Cuschieri scored against Armenia.
 She is currently the leading all-time scorer for and the youngest-ever goal scorer.

+On 16 July 2024, Cuschieri made her 100th appearance for Malta in a 3–1 defeat to Portugal.